-Alex Badgett is a part of the Industrial Systems and Fuels group in the Strategic Energy Analysis Center.
-He uses numerical optimization and techno-economic methods to analyze interfaces and opportunities between industrial systems and sustainable energy pathways.
-These opportunities include electrochemical pathways to convert carbon dioxide into sustainable fuels or chemicals and the generation of bioenergy and biofuels from organic wet wastes.
+Alex Badgett works as a researcher in the Industrial Systems and Fuels group in NREL’s Strategic Energy Analysis Center.
+His work analyzes interfaces and opportunities between industrial systems and sustainable energy pathways.
+These opportunities include electrochemical pathways to convert carbon dioxide into sustainable fuels or chemicals, generation of hydrogen via water electrolysis, and the generation of bioenergy and biofuels from organic wet wastes.
+Alex’s research uses numerical optimization and techno-economic methods to evaluate and analyze these advanced energy pathways.
+He also works in geothermal energy resource assessment and reporting.

 B.S., Geological Engineering, Colorado School of Mines